Contest: MOCAK & Krakow Photomonth

 31.12.2019 at 23.59

-The theme of the contest is Zabłocie in the context of history and the district’s change of identity after the collapse of industrial plants.
+The theme of the competition is Zabłocie in the context of history and the area’s change of identity after the collapse of industrial plants.

 During the 14th century Zabłocie was part of Kazimierz – at the time, a separate town.
-As a result of the country’s partitions, Zabłocie became a part of the Austrian Empire.
+As a result of the country’s partitions, Zabłocie became a part of the Austrian Empire, and of the new town of Podgórze.
 At the turn of the 19th and 20th centuries industrial and railway companies developed in this area and warehouses were built.
-After Poland regained its independence, Zabłocie officially became a part of Krakow.
-World War II left its mark on the fate of the district.
+In 1915 Zabłocie, as well as the whole Podgórze, became a part of Krakow.
+World War II left its mark on the fate of the area.
 Nearby, the Plaszow labour camp and the ghetto were set up.
 The Zgoda Square (today the Square of the Ghetto Heroes), adjacent to Zabłocie, was the starting point of the transports of Krakow Jews to the death camps.
 The Germans decided to carry on with the development of the industry in the area, and in the local factories, including Oskar Schindler’s enamelware factory known as Deutsche Emailwarenfabrik (DEF), prisoners from a sub-camp of the nearby Plaszow labour camp worked.
-After the war, Zabłocie continued as an industrial district.
-The collapse of industry in the 1990s made it necessary to create a new identity for the area in the context of the city’s increasingly dynamic development, fuelled by tourism as an important source of revenue.
+After the war, Zabłocie continued as an industrial aquarter.
+The collapse of industry in the 1990s made it necessary to create a new identity for this part of Krakow in the context of the city’s increasingly dynamic development, fuelled by tourism as an important source of revenue.
 The Steven Spielberg film Schindler’s List (1993) contributed to the growing popularity of Zabłocie.
 Two museums were established on the premises of the Oskar Schindler former factory: a branch of the Historical Museum of the City of Krakow (now the Museum of Krakow), known as Oskar Schindler’s Enamel Factory, and MOCAK the Museum of Contemporary Art in Krakow.
-Currently, Zabłocie is undergoing dynamic expansion not only as an industrial zone but as a place of artistic activity as well as a trendy residential district.
+Currently, Zabłocie is undergoing dynamic expansion not only as an industrial zone but as a place of artistic activity as well as a trendy residential neighbourhood.

 - To whom is this invitation addressed?